 Q: Why are some surnames more common than others?

 A: The frequency of surnames is influenced by factors like population size, historical events, migration patterns, and occupational distribution.
-For example, surnames derived from common occupations, like Smith or Miller, tend to be more prevalent.
+To give you an idea, surnames derived from common occupations, like Smith or Miller, tend to be more prevalent.

 Q: Can a surname tell me about my ethnicity?